 The OGSP is the initial point of contact for faculty/librarians and staff seeking government grants, cooperative agreements, and contracts.
 It is the lead office on campus for proposal development in the public sector and managing federal and state post-award compliance issues.

-SPIN is a service subscribed by Westfield State University through InfoEd, Inc. It contains solicitiatios from both public and private sources.
-Faculty and staff at Westfield State University who are interested in accessingg SPIN may contact the Office of Grants and Sponsored Programs for directions how to register, or may go directly the GENIUS component of InfoEd to create a profile themselves.
+SPIN is a service subscribed by Westfield State University through InfoEd, Inc. It contains solicitations from both public and private sources.
+Faculty and staff at Westfield State University who are interested in accessing SPIN may contact the Office of Grants and Sponsored Programs for directions on how to register or may go directly the GENIUS component of InfoEd to create a profile themselves.
 Directions are provided.

 Grants.gov is the primary source for federal funding opportunities.
-It can be searched by key word, category, agency or CFDA number.
-CFDA numbers are like Dewey decimal numbers that get assigned to every federal program, and are listed in the CFDA Subject Index.
-CFDA number can be searched using the wild care symbol * (star), e.g. 84*.
+It can be searched by keyword, category, agency or CFDA number.
+CFDA numbers are like Dewey decimal numbers that get assigned to every federal program and are listed in the CFDA Subject Index.
+CFDA numbers can be searched using the wild care symbol * (star), e.g. 84*.

-The Federal Business Opportunities (FedBizOpp) home page is another great source for federal grants and contacts.
+The Federal Business Opportunities (FedBizOpp) home page is another great source for federal grants and contracts.

 FBO Daily is a 3rd party site that draws information from FedBizOpps and organizes by subject. https://uscontractorregistration.com/additional-services/?utm_medium=ppc&utm_term=www.fedbizopps.gov&utm_campaign=fbo.gov&utm_source=adwords&hsa_tgt=kwd-502174419&hsa_ad=40286546741&hsa_src=g&hsa_mt=b&hsa_ver=3&hsa_cam=99449381&hsa_acc=1449812725&hsa_kw=www.fedbizopps.gov&hsa_grp=4171166501&hsa_net=adwords&gclid=EAIaIQobChMI77LR567n5AIVTj0MCh2paAryEAAYASAAEgI4qPD_BwE

-Westfield State Univerwity requires a set of standardlized documents to be submitted by its faculty, librarians, and staff who seek external funding.
+Westfield State University requires a set of standardized documents to be submitted by its faculty, librarians, and staff who seek external funding.